Congress to mark 100 days of Bharat Jodo Yatra with concert in Jaipur | Politics

 ''The (Bharat Jodo) Yatra will complete 100 days on December 16 and it will be a milestone,'' Ramesh said at a press conference here.

-Ramesh, however, refused to comment on the clash between Indian and Chinese troops along the Line of Actual Control in Tawang sector of Arunachal Pradesh on December 9.
-He said Defence Minister Rajnath Singh was going to offer a statement on the clash in Parliament and it was not appropriate to comment.

-Nearly 30 Dalit activists associated with different organisations would meet Gandhi on Tuesday.
-On Monday, he met women representatives from different organisations, Ramesh said.

 Former Union minister Namonarain Meena said the yatra had received overwhelming response and added that Prime Minister Narendra Modi's lies had been exposed.
-The Congress' Rajasthan unit chief Govind Singh Dotasra said the feedback received during the yatra would be communicated to the government.
+The Congress' Rajasthan unit chief Govind Singh Dotasra, on the other hand, said the feedback received during the yatra would be communicated to the government.

+Earlier in the day, the yatra resumed its journey from Jeenapur before pausing at Soorwal bypass for its morning break.

+In the evening phase, chartered accountants, entrepreneurs and youths from tribal communities walked in separate groups and also spoke to Gandhi.

 ALSO READ